istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 ## Option 1: gradually enable mutual TLS for services

-In this section, you can try out the migration process by creating sample workloads and modifying the DestinationPolicies and MeshPolicies to enforce STRICT mutual TLS between the workloads.
+In this section, you can try out the migration process by creating sample workloads and modifying the policies to enforce STRICT mutual TLS between the workloads.

 ### Set up the cluster